 - With a sharp knife, make a slit entirely around the edge of the pastry, leaving a 1/2 inch border.
 Don’t cut through the pastry, just cut about halfway through.
 (This will allow the edge to rise).

 - Spread the goat cheese onto the pastry (you may have to use your fingers a bit).
-Lightly press asparagus crosswise into the goat cheese.
-Sprinkle bacon crumbles between asparagus spears.
+Lightly press asparagus crosswise into the goat cheese, then top with the tomatoes.
+Sprinkle bacon crumbles on top (if using).
 Season with salt and pepper.

 - Brush the edge of the tart with the egg.
 Bake until the pastry is golden brown, 10 to 15 minutes.
 Let cool slightly and serve warm.